jundalisay/spblist/content/en/research/einstein/relativity/section-23.md

 The space-distribution of this gravitational field is of a kind that would not be possible on Newton’s theory of gravitation*.

-> *Einstein Note: The field disappears at the centre of the disc and increases proportionally to the distance from the centre as we proceed outwards.
+{{< f f="*Einstein Note: The field disappears at the centre of the disc and increases proportionally to the distance from the centre as we proceed outwards." >}}

 But since the observer believes in GR, he believes that a general law of gravitation can be formulated — a law which not only explains the motion of the stars correctly, but also the field of force experienced by himself.